-1895 U.S. Open Golf Championship: The First Winner
+1895 U.S. Open Golf Championship: First Winner and Scores

 The 1895 tournament was the inaugural event, the very first U.S. Open golf tournament played.